-- (3) Term; Clearing Fund Charge.
-(A) The funds obtained by the Corporation under paragraph (f), irrespective of how such funds are applied (including if they are used by the Corporation in connection with making a Guaranty Substitution Payment to the correspondent clearing corporation), shall not be deemed to be charges against the Clearing Fund for a period not to exceed 30 days, and, during said period, shall not affect the amount or timing of any charges otherwise required to be made against the Clearing Fund pursuant to this Chapter X. Each Clearing Member agrees that a borrowing by the Corporation from the Clearing Fund for the purpose of making a Guaranty Substitution Payment shall be deemed to be repaid by the Corporation at such time as under the agreement between the Corporation and the correspondent clearing corporation it is the obligation of the correspondent clearing corporation after accepting a Guaranty Substitution Payment to return to the Corporation any portion of the Guaranty Substitution Payment that the correspondent clearing corporation does not use pursuant to its rules. - (B) At the close of business on a Business Day, the Corporation shall consider the amount of Clearing Fund assets used to support the Corporation's obligations under the outstanding borrowing or transaction as an actual loss to the Clearing Fund and immediately allocate such loss in accordance with this Chapter X if: - (i) on any Business Day, the Corporation determines, in its discretion, all or part of any borrowing or transaction under paragraph (f) represents an actual loss to the Clearing Fund, a loss to the Corporation reimbursable out of the Clearing Fund; or - (ii) all or a part of any borrowing or transaction under Rule 1006(f) remains outstanding after 30 days (or on the first Business Day thereafter if the thirtieth calendar day is not a Business Day). - (4) Substitution Requests.
+(3) Term; Clearing Fund Charge.
+(A) The funds obtained by the Corporation under paragraph (f), irrespective of how such funds are applied (including if they are used by the Corporation in connection with making a Guaranty Substitution Payment to the correspondent clearing corporation), shall not be deemed to be charges against the Clearing Fund for a period not to exceed 30 days, and, during said period, shall not affect the amount or timing of any charges otherwise required to be made against the Clearing Fund pursuant to this Chapter X. Each Clearing Member agrees that a borrowing by the Corporation from the Clearing Fund for the purpose of making a Guaranty Substitution Payment shall be deemed to be repaid by the Corporation at such time as under the agreement between the Corporation and the correspondent clearing a Guaranty Substitution Payment to the Corporation and the Guaranty Substitution Payment to the Corporation and the Guaranty Substitution Payment to the Corporation and portion of the Guaranty Substitution Payment to the Corporation and portion of the Guaranty Substitution Payment clearing corporation and portion of the Guaranty Substitution Payment to return to the Corporation and portion of the Guaranty Substitution Payment that the correspondent clearing corporation does not use pursuant to its rules.

+(B) At the close of business on a Business Day, the Corporation shall consider the amount of Clearing Fund assets used to support the Corporation's obligations under the outstanding borrowing or transaction as an actual loss to the Clearing Fund and immediately allocate such loss in accordance with this Chapter X if:

+(i) on any Business Day, the Corporation determines, in its discretion, all or part of any borrowing or transaction under paragraph (f) represents an actual loss to the Clearing Fund, a loss to the Corporation reimbursable out of the Clearing Fund; or

+(ii) all or a part of any borrowing or transaction under Rule 1006(f) remains outstanding after 30 days (or on the first Business Day thereafter if the thirtieth calendar day is not a Business Day).

+(4) Substitution Requests.
 The Corporation may refuse any Clearing Member substitution request regarding securities contributed to the Clearing Fund that the Corporation has taken possession of under Rule 1006(f).